xabikos/aspnet-webpack/README.md

 I have also published a [blog post](http://xabikos.com/javascript%20module%20bundler/javascript%20dependencies%20management/css%20module%20bundler/css%20dependencies%20management/2015/12/15/asp.net-5-and-webpack-part-1.html) talking about this package and webpack

 ##Your feedback
-This library came out after I was involved in a project that uses asp.net 5 and Reactjs in the same application.
+This library came out after I was involved in a project that uses asp.net core and Reactjs in the same application.
 Your feedback is very important in order to cover more scenarios.
 Please open issues on possible bugs or other ideas of how it could be improved.